 We have not requested a ruling from the IRS with respect to our treatment as a partnership for federal income tax purposes or any other matter that affects us.
 The IRS may adopt positions that differ from the conclusions of our counsel expressed in this prospectus or from the positions we take.
 It may be necessary to resort to administrative or court proceedings to sustain some or all of our counsel's conclusions or the positions we take.
 A court may not concur with some or all of our counsel's conclusions or the positions we take.
+A court may not concur with some or all of our counsel's conclusions or the positions we take.
 Any contest with the IRS may materially and adversely impact the market for our common units and the price at which they trade.
 In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will be borne by us and directly or indirectly by our unitholders and our general partner because the costs will reduce our cash available for distribution.